minvws/nl-covid19-coronacheck-website/_questions-in-app/en/6-1-waarom-heeft-de-overheid-coronacheck-ontwikkeld.md

 ---
 set: 6
 index: 1
-title: Why did the government develop CoronaCheck?
+title: Why is the government developing CoronaCheck?
 ---
-The government is working hard to responsibly open society back up.
-Thanks to CoronaCheck, visitors may gain entry to certain locations or activities.
-And they may travel again.
-But only if they’re vaccinated or a test shows they don’t have coronavirus at the moment.
+The government is working hard to open up society responsibly.
+Using CoronaCheck, visitors can get access to certain locations or activities.
+And they can travel again (from the 1st of July).
+But only if they have been vaccinated, or a test shows they didn’t have coronavirus at the time.

-CoronaCheck was developed to show you’ve been vaccinated or were recently tested for coronavirus.
-There are 3 reasons why:

-1. A certificate or entry pass in CoronaCheck includes a digital autograph.
-This autograph makes personal details hard to change or forge.

-2. A certificate or entry pass in CoronaCheck is more privacy-friendly than a test result, registration card, or vaccination booklet.
-This is because CoronaCheck includes much fewer personal details: only your initials, birth month and day of birth.
+Using the CoronaCheck app, people in the Netherlands can create a corona certificate.
+This is possible when you:

+- recently tested negative for coronavirus, or;
+- have been (fully) vaccinated against coronavirus, or;
+- have recovered from a corona infection in the last 6 months (possible from the 1st of July)

+The CoronaCheck app can be used within the Netherlands, and for international travel.
+The app creates two QR codes: an international QR code, and a Dutch QR code.
+You can show these using the CoronaCheck app, or print them on paper via the website.